codersMom/angular100-labs-2020-06-22/Ch09-Routing/4routeparams/README.md

 ## Objectives

 - Create a page of details for each album
-- Naivgate to the details page using route parameters
+- Navigate to the details page using route parameters

 ## Steps